+Table of Contents iv

-Acknowledgements vi
+Acknowledgements vii

-Abbreviations X
+Abbreviations xii

-Preface xi
+Preface xiii

-Introduction xii
+Introduction xiv

 Vignette: The End of the Year

 A Year On, A Year Gone: In His Own Words

-Introduction - Educating Masculinity: Class, Friendship, and the University Introduction
+Introduction - Educating Masculinity: Class, Friendship, and the University

+Introduction

 Education & Higher Education in the U.S.

 The Role of the Residence Hall

 Myths of Community

 The City, the University, and the Hall

 Masculinity, Youth, and Liminality

 Philosophy of Sociality & Friendship

+Feminism(s), Intersectionality, and Power

 Methods & Methodology

+Literature Review

+Theoretical Framework: The Body, Capital, and Gender

-Dissertation Outline
+Dissertation Outline 86

-Chapter 1 - Towards a Theory of Homosociality: Reviewing, Rethinking, &
+Chapter 1 - Towards a Theory of Homosociality: Basis for a Theoretical Fou ındation

-Directions Forward

 Introduction

 Foundational Theorizing: Lipman-Blumen, Sedgwick, and Bird

 Recent Contributions: Kaplan, Arxer, Flood, and Houston

 Retheorizing & Directions Forward

-Conclusion 74
+Conclusion

 Chapter 2 - Geographies of Life: Work, Space & Relations

 Introduction

 A First Meeting

 The Step Kids

 Conflict with Herald Hall

 The Basement

 The Man Cave Guys

 The Group: Formation

 Taking Over the Man Cave

-The Third Floor Group: Art & Lane 129
+The Third Floor Group: Art & Lane

-The Third Floor Group: Crossing Boundaries and Borders
+The Third Floor Group: Crossing Boundaries and Borders 180

-An Exit: The Case of Ian Cassidy
+An Exit: The Case of Ian Cassidy 191

-Conclusion 147
+Conclusion 194

-Chapter 3 - Temporally Adrift & Permanently Liminal: Distolgia and Trans
+Chapter 3 - Temporally Adrift & Permanently Liminal: Distolgia and Trans ition199

 Introduction

 Students' Time: Fast & Slow

-Students' Time:And Forward & Backwards
+Students' Time:And Forward & Backwards 208

 Students' Time: Nostalgia for the Present

-Déjà vu, Memory of the Present, & Creation of Future Past Presents
+Déjà vu, Memory of the Present, & Creation of Future Past Presents 212

 Aiming at Permanent Liminality

-Liminality, Rupture, and Frontiers 170
+Liminality, Rupture, and Frontiers

-Conclusion 173
+Conclusion 221

-Chapter 4 - Myths of Community: Materialist Practices, Residence Life, and d
+Chapter 4 - Myths of Community: Materialist Practices, Residence Life, and

 Student Subjectivities

-Introduction 179
+Introduction

-The Myth of Community 184
+The Myth of Community

-Community Formation, 'Community' Discohesion 191
+Community Formation, 'Community' Discohesion

-Al's Place in the Group 193
+Al's Place in the Group

-Al's Exile 197
+Al's Exile

 The Group's Position

 Leaving One's Room for the 'Community' of the Cave

 Ping-Pong League Invitations

 The Movie

 RAs & Imposition of 'Community'

 A Building Community only Outside the Building

 Practice in an All-Male Hall

-Conclusion
+Conclusion 287

-Chapter 5 - Sexuality in Education: The University's Marital Pushes and Pu rograms
+Chapter 5 - Sexuality in Education: The University's Marital Pushes and Prog

--

 Introduction

-Sexuality and Sociality 248
+Sexuality and Sociality

-Students' First Impression 250
+Students' First Impression

-A Campus Tradition 252
+A Campus Tradition

-The University as Institution of Social & Familial Production 256
+The University as Institution of Social & Familial Production

-The Rave in the Cave 259
+The Rave in the Cave

-Conclusion
+Conclusion 316

-Chapter 6 - "Lets Bang!": Heteronormativity & the Divide of Sociality/Sexu iality 272
+Chapter 6 - "Lets Bang!": Heteronormativity & the Divide of Sociality/Sexuali •

-Introduction -
+Introduction

 Who's Having Sex, and Who is Being Intimate?

 Cuddling, Banging, Making-Out, Hooking Up, and - Finally - Sex?

 Heteronormativity and Queering the Social

-Conclusion
+Conclusion 341

-Conclusion - Sociality in Education as a Form of Pedagogic Becoming 296
+Conclusion - Sociality in Education as a Form of Pedagogic Becoming 344

 Introduction

 Student Affairs, Higher Education, and the Necessity of Critique

-Between Anthropology, Critical Pedagogy, and Critical Studies of Men & Masci
+Between Anthropology, Critical Pedagogy, and Critical Studies of Men & Masculin

-between Antin opology, ernical redagogy, and ernical studies of Men & Mase
+1 0// 0 0//

 Changing Men in Changing Times

 Searching for Education: State of the University at Present

-Bibliography
+Bibliography 260